twdes/twStyleGuide/README.md

 twStyleGuide is an extension for VisualStudio 14.
 It throws warnings if the corporate design rules were not met and provides a CodeFix for that warning.

+# Install

+You find the releases at https://github.com/twdes/twStyleGuide/releases .
+Just download the extension and execute it.

 # Licence

 Licensed under the [EUPL, Version 1.1] or - as soon they will be approved by the